nkh/fzf-preview.vim/README.md

 ## Preview Everywhere

+This fork checks if the buffer is a scratch buffer and save it's contents so a preview can be shown.
+This allows preview, for example, of generated fles not saved yet or manpages.

 The preview functionality of **fzf** in vim is great.
 However, only limited commands of **fzf.vim** provide a preview window that you can press `ctrl-/` key to toggle.
 If you want to enhance your **fzf.vim** by enabling the preview